Skip to main content

 Versus this:

 “Mom?”
-A timid voice squeaked out the back of my throat, hoping to go undetected.
+A timid voice squeaked out from the back of my throat, hoping to go undetected.
 My mom didn’t even bother to look up from the pile of papers sprawled out in front of her.

-“Yes honey?”
+“Yes, honey?”

 She sounds busy—this can wait.
 I’ll just tell her tomorrow (or never).
-But something got the better of me and I sheepishly admitted the truth:
+But something got the better of me, and I sheepishly admitted the truth:

 “I got another C.”

 Beyond just the structure, it’s important to consider whom you will pick as your conversation partner.
 Remember, the prompt is looking for a particular conversation that challenged someone’s perspective, so don’t pick someone you always agree with.
-It should be someone you know well enough to recreate their side of the conversation—since you likely won’t remember what both of you said word for word.
+It should be someone you know well enough to recreate their side of the conversation, since you likely won’t remember what both of you said word for word.

 The conversation you choose can be as serious as challenging a family member’s prejudiced ways or as lighthearted as convincing your friends why Star Wars is better than Star Trek.
 For this essay, the topic is not as important as how you present the conversation.
 But how should you present it?